loic425/PagerfantaBundle/docs/views.md

 ## Twig View

-<div class="docs-note docs-note--new-feature">This feature was introduced in BabDevPagerfantaBundle 2.2.</div>
+<div class="docs-note docs-note--new-feature">This feature was introduced in PagerfantaBundle 2.2.</div>

 This bundle provides a Pagerfanta view which renders a Twig template.